Current

 Women's Work

 Featuring work by Christa Stephens and Christine Sullivan 15 Nov 2024 - 19 Jan 2025 In the realm of contemporary art, the narratives woven through fiber arts, stitching, and collage have often been sidelined, dismissed as “too decorative” or “not serious enough.”
 Yet, this exhibition, “Women’s Work,” seeks to illuminate the profound and transformative power these mediums hold.
-Curated by Christa Stephens and Cristine Sullivan,...
+Curated by Christa Stephens and Christine Sullivan,...
 Read more -

 Holiday Group Show